Tentative First Communion Mass Times

 Children are required to receive the Sacrament of Reconciliation before receiving First Holy Communion.
 First Reconciliation retreats will be held on the following days:

-- March 9, 11:00-1:00 at St. Agnes
+- March 8, 11:00-1:00 at St. Agnes

-- March 16, 11:00-1:00 at St. Rose
+- March 15, 11:00-1:00 at St. Rose

 One parent must attend the full Reconciliation retreat with their child.
+Families should be sure to sign in when they arrive.

 You will receive confession practice cards and an examination of conscience during class.
 Please help your child complete their examination of conscience in the days leading up to Reconciliation.
 And please practice with the practice cards at home, so your child is prepared and feels comfortable on the day of their First Reconciliation!